Master equation for non-Markovian quantum Brownian motion: The emergence of lateral coherences: Analysis of non-Markovian dynamics

-In order to quantify the decoherence time, we adopt the $l_1$-norm of coherence \cite{Baumgratz14} as our measure of coherence in the system.
-For some choice of discrete basis, $\left\{\lvert i\rangle\right\}$, this is defined as $C_{l_1}=\sum_{i,j\neq i} \lvert \rho_{i,j}\lvert$ and in the continuum limit of our configuration space basis, this become \be C_{l_1}(t) = \int | \tilde{\rho}_{\rm off}(x,y,t) |\ dx\, dy\ . \ee Formally, the off-diagonal part of the density matrix would be defined as $\tilde{\rho}_{\rm off}=\tilde{\rho} - {\rm Tr}(\tilde{\rho})$.
-However, here the reduced density matrix in the position representation is a continuous function of $x$ and $y$ and its two components on the diagonal spread out into the off-diagonal region (as seen in Figure \ref{3DPlots}).
-Therefore, we take $\tilde{\rho}_{\rm off}$ to be such that the entirety of the two Gaussians on the diagonal are removed.
+We focus on analysing the non-Markovian behaviour on short time scales first.
+In Fig. \ref{3DPlots_short} we report the evolution of the density matrix up to 6 fs, so as to highlight the initial stages of the decoherence process.
+While the behaviour does not diverge substantially from the Markovian case, a slight delay in the decoherence process is visible.

-Fig. \ref{decbehaviour} demonstrates that there is a significant change in the evolution of coherence as $R_{\Omega}$ increases and approaches the $\Omega=\gamma$ limit.
-The Markovian behaviour obeys clearly an exponential relaxation, as can be appreciated in the semi-log plot in the inset of Fig. \ref{decbehaviour}, which is in agreement with the standard predictions \cite{Zurek02}.
-As the system becomes increasingly non-Markovian, the deviation from exponential relaxation becomes more and more noticeable, and the long time behaviour of $C_{l_1}$ in the extreme case of $R_\Omega = 1/\pi$ is clearly compatible with an inverse-power law relaxation.
-We corroborate this hypothesis by fitting the data with a function that is a combination of stretched exponential and inverse power law, \be C_{\text{fit}}(t) = \frac{A}{A+t^\alpha} \exp(-Bt^\beta)\ . \ee The fitting shows a mixture of stretched exponential and inverse-power law behaviour at intermediate levels of non-Markovianity ($R_\Omega = 0.1$), which gradually turns into a dominant inverse-power law relaxation in the fully non-Markovian case, as demonstrated by the parameter $B$ becoming 0 at $R_\Omega = 1/\pi$.
+To gain further insight into the decoherence process, we calculate the $l_1$-norm of coherence \cite{Baumgratz14}.
+For some choice of discrete basis, $\left\{\lvert i\rangle\right\}$, this is defined as $C_{l_1}=\sum_{i,j\neq i} \lvert \rho_{i,j}\lvert$.
+In the continuum limit of our configuration space basis, this becomes \be C_{l_1}(t) = \int | \tilde{\rho}_{\rm off}(x,y,t) |\ dx\, dy\ . \ee In a discrete system, it is straightforward to remove the $i=j$ diagonal elements from the sum.
+However, here the reduced density matrix is a continuous function of $x$ and $y$, and defining the diagonal elements is less straightforward.
+We take a density matrix without initial off-diagonal peaks, evolving under the Markovian Caldeira-Leggett / Zurek master equation, to be an incoherent ``baseline" which we can remove from our density matrix, such that $\tilde{\rho}_{\rm off} = \tilde{\rho} - \tilde{\rho}^{\rm CL}_{\rm decoh}$.